Lutte pour le changement: Major campaigns and non-violent activism

+These campaigns, along with strategic use of technology, illustrate LUCHA´s use of non-violent activism.
+LUCHA relies heavily on mobile phones and social media to make more people able to access reliable information, document repression and coordinate actions across cities and provinces.
 LUCHA activists have used web technologies and social media like Facebook, Twitter, and Meetup to coordinate events.
 The digital evolution with the improvements on the application such as WhatsApp, Imo and Skype has helped the movement with communications, conference calls among participants in various locations within the DR Congo as well as the Congolese diaspora via various Congolese online media, such as Congo Mikili.
 The group has also been organizing workshops across the country to teach youth on how to engage in social and political issues.